testillano/h2agent/docs/developers/TechnicalDebtAndImprovements.md

 ### 4.3 WebSocket for Admin
 The long-poll vault/wait mechanism works, but a WebSocket channel for real-time events (new traffic, vault changes, errors) would be more natural and efficient.

-### 4.4 No Health/Readiness Endpoints
-Useful for Kubernetes deployments, although h2agent is primarily for local testing.

-### 4.5 Provision Validate / Dry-Run
-No way to validate a provision without loading it.
-A `POST /admin/v1/server-provision/validate` endpoint that only validates without applying would help catch errors early.

 ## 5. Testing